How to Handle localStorage QuotaExceededError

 console.error('Quota exceeded post-eviction.
 Routing to IndexedDB.');

-return await routeToIndexedDB(key, value);
+return routeToIndexedDB(key, value);

 }